 Data Analysis Procedures

-SPSS 21.0 software package version was used in order to facilitate data analysis.
-Firstly, the data were converted to numeral scores ranging from 1 to 5 for the items in the affective and behavioral domains based on students’ responses.
-Descriptive statistics were calculated for the three domains (cognitive, affective, behavioral).
-Statistical analyses were done for gender, high School course specialization and year of study via non parametric tests (Mann–Whitney U and Kruskal Wallis Test), since the data were not normally distributed in order to determine if there was significant difference.
-About cognitive domain items were scored ‘1’ if correct and ‘0’ if incorrect and the percentage of correct responses to these items were also computed.
+The SPSS 21.0 software package version was used in order to facilitate data analysis.
+Firstly, the data were converted to numeral scores ranging from 1 to 5 for items in the affect and behavioral domains based on students’ responses.
+Descriptive statistics were calculated for the three domains (cognitive, affect, behavioral).
+Statistical analyses were performed for gender, high school course specialization and year of study via non parametric tests (Mann–Whitney U and Kruskal Wallis Test), since the data were not normally distributed in order to determine if there was a significant difference.
+The cognitive domain items received a ‘1’ score if correct and a ‘0’ score if incorrect and the percentage of correct responses to these items were also computed.

 Results - Discussion